Review by Michael Jacobson

 immature…and rather fun to watch.

-Paramount did an impressive job with this high definition transfer.
-Colors and detail are solid throughout, with only a touch of more noticeable softness in backgrounds here and there.
+Criterion did an impressive job with this high definition transfer.
+Colors and detail are solid throughout, and images are crisp and clean.
 The print is clean and free from undue grain or marring effects.

 Election is dark comedy at its best.
 It’s every bit as smart as it is satirical, biting without being mean (or, more correctly, mean without justification).
 It takes the simple premise of a high school election, an event that really doesn’t have that much importance in and of itself, and turns it into a battleground where the events on the surface don’t always reflect the seediness we see for ourselves.
 Best of all, it’s funny.
 VERY funny.